-Simply put, the project charter is an all-inclusive document that lays out the project vision, scope, team and their responsibilities, key stakeholders, the implementation plan, and other relevant information.
+3. Create a project charterSimply put, the project charter is an all-inclusive document that lays out the project vision, scope, team and their responsibilities, key stakeholders, the implementation plan, and other relevant information.
 The project charter is essential because it helps legally authorise the start of a project and align the goals of the team with the expectations of the stakeholders.
 When working with remote teams, it's important to keep all the relevant information in one document so that any team member can access it at any given point in time, irrespective of where they're located.

 4. Schedule a project kick-off callBecause you're working in a remote setup, you can use a video-conferencing app like Zoom to hold a team-wide call at the start of the project.
 This call is an opportunity to get everyone together to ensure that any potential roadblocks are dealt with before they can cause bigger problems at a later point in the project cycle.
 Not being in the same room can make effective communication a challenge.
 Here are some ways to overcome this —

 - Choose the right meeting time using a tool like Every Time Zone that suggests the best times for a call based on the team members' work schedules and time zones.